2024 U-23 Baseball World Cup

-The 2024 U-23 Baseball World Cup, officially V U-23 Baseball World Cup, is the fifth edition of the U-23 Baseball World Cup tournament, sixth since the tournament's inception in 2014 as the 21U Baseball World Cup.
-The tournament will be held at Shaoxing Baseball and Softball Sports Culture Center in Shaoxing, China.
+The 2024 U-23 Baseball World Cup, officially V U-23 Baseball World Cup, was the fifth edition of the U-23 Baseball World Cup tournament, sixth since the tournament's inception in 2014 as the 21U Baseball World Cup.
+The tournament was held at Shaoxing Baseball and Softball Sports Culture Center in Shaoxing, China.

 Venues

-The tournament will be held at Shaoxing Baseball and Softball Sports Culture Center Field No.1 and No.2.
-The field No.1 will host the Super Round, the Bronze Medal Game and the Championship Game while the field No.2 will host the Placement Round.
+The tournament was held at Shaoxing Baseball and Softball Sports Culture Center fields 1 and 2.
+Field 1 hosted the Super Round, the Bronze Medal Game, and the Championship Game while the second field hosted the Placement Round.

 Teams

 The WBSC World Rankings as of the time of the competition is specified in parentheses.